 The goal of secondary school education at the ESK is a broad knowledge in the linguistic, musical, mathematical, and scientific areas, which, according to the talents and interests of students, provides optimal development.
 Many subjects are taught in foreign languages.

 Contact person:

-Ms. Louise Wähling, Secretary of the Secondary School E-Mail: louise.waehling@eursc.eu Tel.: +49/721-68009-13
+Ms. Louise Wähling, Secretary Secondary Cycle Tel.: +49/721-68009-13